hashicorp/terraform-exec/CONTRIBUTING.md

 ## Releases

-Releases are made on a reasonably regular basis by the Terraform Plugin SDK team, using our custom CI workflows.
+Releases are made on a reasonably regular basis by the Terraform team, using our custom CI workflows.
 There is currently no set release schedule and no requirement for contributors to write CHANGELOG entries.

 ## Security vulnerabilities